Troplo/Colubrina/README.md

   Build frontend for production
   Exit
 ```
-Select setup, and go through the steps.
-After completing the initial setup, you may run `yarn build` in the frontend folder, or select "Build frontend for production" in the CLI.<br>
+Select setup, and go through the steps.<br>After completing the initial setup, you may run `yarn build` in the frontend folder, or select "Build frontend for production" in the CLI.<br>
-The CLI will populate the database with some default data which are essential for operation.<br>
 The backend service can now be started with `node .` in the `backend` folder which will run on port `23998`.

-A systemd service example config file can be found at `colubrina.service`
+A systemd service example config file can be found at `colubrina.service`, and an `nginx.conf` example.
 ## Frontend setup

 Rename .env.example to .env and fill it out with your own information.